Elementary School

 Overview

 Elementary School buildings are the setting for the first four to eight years of a child's formal education, a period of structured schooling that is compulsory in most countries.
-In the United States, the Elementary and Secondary Education Act (ESEA), first enacted in 1965 and recently reauthorized by the No Child Left Behind Act, is the principal federal law that affects kindergarten through 12th grade (K-12) education.
+In the United States, the Elementary and Secondary Education Act (ESEA), first enacted in 1965 and reauthorized by the No Child Left Behind Act, is the principal federal law that affects kindergarten through 12th grade (K–12).
 Elementary school usually begins for children aged four to seven (four if the school includes kindergarten, which is a program for children four to six years of age that serves as an introduction to school).
 Other terms used to describe this initial stage of education are "primary", "grade" and "grammar" school.
 This Building Type page defines elementary school as grades K-8.

 More than other building types, school facilities have a profound impact on their occupants and the functions of the building, namely teaching and learning.
 Children in various stages of development are stimulated by light, color, the scale of their surroundings, even the navigational aspects of their school.
 Children can also react negatively to adverse conditions.